banveet-johal/Banking/README.md

-# A first-level heading

-#Overview :
+## Overview :

 A local startup bank has commissioned to create part of their online banking software.
 The bank currently only contains savings accounts but has plans to add other types of accounts.

-Description:
+## Description:

-Designed an abstract class named BankAccount to hold the following data for a bank account:
+# Designed an abstract class named BankAccount to hold the following data for a bank account:

 --The Balance